-Peer support is available to residents of SRCs.
-Currently; peers spend time with SRC residents at the facilities and occasionally participate in community-based events with SRC residents and staff.
-There is little data to demonstrate that this effort is having an impact on the residents' comfort in the community and desire to transition and stakeholders have questioned its efficacy due to the structured facility-based events and limited amount of mentors available.
-The DDA intends to conduct an evaluation of the service in early 2012 and explore the option of merging this effort with the peer supports available to individuals in nursing facilities.
+In 2015, the peer support contract available to residents of SRCs ended.
+Under the contract, peers spent time with SRC residents at the facilities and occasionally participate in community-based events with SRC residents and staff.
+There is little data to demonstrate that this effort was having an impact on the residents' comfort in the community and desire to transition and stakeholders questioned its efficacy due to the structured facility-based events and limited amount of mentors available.
 The NF peer efforts could be expanded to include all SRC residents and residents of nursing facilities with intellectual disabilities, and increase the focus on community activities, integration, and exploration of HCBS.
-The DDA continues to explore the efficacy of the current peer mentoring contract at SRCs.
-Data derived by the peer mentoring activities delineated in the current work plan in 2013 will be essential to evaluate with stakeholders input the continuation, end, or integrated participation in existing MFP program system-wide peer mentoring activities.

-In 2012 the family mentoring contract ended however strategies to address opposition by families continue to be devised and reflected in the DDA's annual Report on Written Plan of Habilitation for Individuals in State Residential Centers (HB 794 - Chapter 396 of the acts of 2005).
+In 2012 the family mentoring contract ended; however, strategies to address opposition by families continue to be devised and reflected in the DDA's Annual Report on Written Plan of Habilitation for Individuals in State Residential Centers (HB 794 - Chapter 396 of the acts of 2005).

-TBI peer support is a new initiative that would build on the current peer support models and pilot peer support for TBI waiver applicants, participants, and their families.
-This model is carved out from the NF model because the TBI waiver includes chronic hospitals and requires a more narrow definition of a peer with specialized knowledge, training, and support.
+BI peer support is a new initiative that builds on the current peer support models and pilot peer support for BI waiver applicants, participants, and their families.
+This model is carved out from the NF model because the BI waiver includes chronic hospitals and requires a more narrow definition of a peer with specialized knowledge, training, and support.